Package 'NPCDTools'

 n.tie

-Number of ties in the Hamming distance among the candidate attribute profiles for each person.
-When we encounter ties, one of the tied attribute profiles is randomly chosen.
+The number of ties in the Hamming distance among the candidate attribute profiles for each person.
+When ties occur, one of the tied attribute profiles is randomly chosen.

 pattern

-All possible attribute profiles in the search space.
+All possible attribute profiles in the latent space.

 loss.matrix